-- a.
-The faculty is concerned with the learners' needs. - b.
-The tuiton fee is communicated with the learners' parents. - c.
-The faculty monitor the learners' learning progress through the academic advisors. - d.
-The lecturers are willingly to help the learners when having academic problems. - e.
+The faculty monitor the learners'

+- e.
 The lecturers are open and cooperative to the learners - f.
 The faculty attempts to understand the learners' interest and talent. - g.
-The faculty attempts to understand the learners' need.
+The faculty attempts to understand the learners' need

-Responsiveness (x3)

-a.
-The faculty provides couseling guidance to the learners.

-- b.
-The faculty offers scholarship the poor learners. - c.
-The faculty gives academic aid to learners when having academic problems - d.
-The dean and staffs gives opportunity for learners' parents to consult. - e.
-The faculty gives assurance aid to the learners who get an accident.
+Responsiveness (x3) Learners' Satisfaction a.
+The faculty provides couseling guidance to the learners. a.
+Satisfaction on facilities and instra b.
+The faculty offers scholarship the poor learners. structure c.
+The faculty gives academic aid to learners when having academic problems b.
+Satisfaction on academic and non- academic services d.
+The dean and staffs gives opportunity for learners' c.
+Satisfaction to get information. parents to consult. d.
+Satisfaction on service assurance. e.
+The faculty gives assurance aid to the learners who get an accident. e.
+Satisfaction to get attention specificly.